Sleep is important for everyone, but especially for those with chronic pain, as fatigue can make chronic pain worse.

 Things that make sleep better include regular exercise, relaxation exercises, having a relaxing bedtime routine, and setting the conditions for sleep (sleep hygiene).
 Another thing that works very well for sleep is CBT-i or cognitive behavioural therapy for insomnia.
 CBT-i is aimed at changing sleep habits and busting myths about sleep and insomnia, that make sleep difficulties continue.
 The main steps of CBT-i are: sleep education, stimulus control, and sleep restriction therapy.

-A good website for this is Sleepwell.
+A good free Canadian resource for this is Sleepwell.

 NOTE: IF YOU SNORE OR EVER STOP BREATHING AT NIGHT, YOU MAY HAVE SLEEP APNEA, AND SHOULD HAVE A SLEEP STUDY DONE